I love cooking and sharing my recipes. I make homemade gelato for my friends and family and love inventing crazy flavors!

 Pour the custard into the ice cream maker.
-Start the machine and let it run until the ice cream maker stops, which will be about 45-60 minutes.
-Ice cream makers can vary widely so it make take a few runs for you to figure out how long it takes to get to the creamy texture you want.
+Start the machine and let it run until the ice cream maker stops, which will be about 45–60 minutes.
+Ice cream makers can vary widely, so it may take a few runs for you to figure out how long it takes to get to the creamy texture you want.
 I have an old but trusty machine that sometimes quits out too early once the gelato starts to get thick and needs to restart to continue.

 Now, dig in and enjoy all your hard work.

 Gelato will last about two weeks in the freezer—much less if you tell your friends and family that you have fresh, handmade gelato!
 I usually vacuum seal gelato that I know will not be eaten in a few weeks, which will keep it fresh for months.